NinaQuik/PyBer_Analysis/README.md

 - Similarly, Average Fare per Driver is highest for Rural Drivers at $55.49.
 Suburban drivers average $39.50, while urban drivers earn on average $16.57.

  ![Bubble Chart Fares vs Size](/analysis/Fig1.png)

+## Summary

+Despite the overall larger volume of ride shares in Urban cities, the average fare per ride and per driver is less than suburban or rural cities.
+There are more total drivers (2405) in urban cities than total urban rides (1625).
+This implies that there is less demand for urban rides than there is supply of urban drivers.

+Rural and Suburban drivers earn more per ride.
+This may be due to the larger distances covered in rural and suburban ride shares.
+A recommendation would be to sample ride length and/or duration.
+It would be beneficial also to understand where rides originate and end.
+For example, rides that are lumped under suburban cities may originate in a suburban city but the destination may be urban (airport, or venue) and vice versa.
+If this were the case, perhaps some urban drivers can accommodate ride shares in neighboring suburban areas.

+Another recommendation would be to test lower rates in rural areas to see if that will drive more ride shares in rural locations.

+All three city types had a peak in fares in late February.
+Perhaps there was an event in the area at that time.
+Preemptive advertising as well as increasing available drivers for rural and suburban areas before large events and holidays may have a beneficial impact.